numan947/Re-SSD---A-Replication-of-Single-Shot-MultiBox-Detector-in-PyTorch/README.md

 # Description

 This is a WIP project that I am currently doing to enrich my knowledge of `PyTorch`, computer vision and deep learning in general.
-I have used staffs from other developers and followed tutorials during this project.
+I have used stuffs from other developers and followed tutorials during this project.
 Here's a short description of what's done:

 **I followed [1] for most of the coding, but tried to structure the whole project in a more meaningful way.**